Laboratory for Nuclear Science

-The William H. Bates Research and Engineering Center (the Bates Lab) is operated by LNS as a research and engineering center with particular emphasis on accelerator science and technology.
-Current efforts include the design, construction, and testing of new detector systems; the design, construction, and testing of a high-intensity polarized electron source for a future high-luminosity electron-ion collider; development and testing of an atomic beam source of polarized 3He for an experiment to search for the electric dipole moment of the neutron; and development of new accelerator-based techniques for screening cargo for dangerous materials.
+The William H. Bates Research and Engineering Center (Bates Lab) is operated by LNS as a research and engineering center with particular emphasis on accelerator science and technology.
+Current efforts include the design, construction, and testing of new detector systems; the design, construction, and testing of a high-intensity polarized electron source for a future high-luminosity electron-ion collider; development and testing of an atomic beam source of polarized 3He for an experiment to search for the electric dipole moment of the neutron; and development of new accelerator-based techniques to be used for cancer therapy.

 For further information, contact the director, Professor R. Redwine, Room 26-453, 617-253-3600.